The Ontario Library Association keeps you informed through our publications, social media, and our press releases.

 The Ontario Library Association welcomes media inquiries.
 We’re here to assist media in capturing an accurate picture of Ontario’s libraries, while also providing resources and interviews for literacy and education issues.
 We also curate many nationally acclaimed events and programs, which include the Forest of Reading, Forest of Reading Festival, and the OLA Super Conference.

-OLA relies on dozens of volunteers who make up our many committees, councils and boards to answer media inquiries.
+OLA relies on volunteers who make up our many committees, councils and boards to answer media inquiries.
 Our volunteers are Ontario’s experts in:

 - Public Libraries